The Best Digital Cleaning Routine for Moms

+Digital cleaning routines are perfect for busy moms.
+Routines for moms are so important in helping us run out home, and a cleaning routine is one of the ones we need the most.
 I believe that cleaning, like anything else we have to do in life, won’t actually get done on a regular basis unless I have a system for it.
-I can pretty much systemize anything in my day to day life and it’s how I feel, I am able to actually be super productive, less stressed and feel proud of myself.
+I can pretty much systemize anything in my day to day life and it’s how, I feel, I am able to actually be super productive, less stressed and feel proud of myself.

 When I started getting focused on my housework and homemaking I felt so lost.
 I had never learned how to take care of a home and I had no clue how to keep up with all the laundry (seriously… why do they wear so many clothes???), sweeping, bathrooms, and everything else that had to get done.